javadoug/swizzle-params/README.md

         name: "appPwd",
         defaultValue: "s3cR3t!",
         password: true, // do not show on terminal screen
-        noSave: true,   // do not save in files, always prompt user to enter it
+        mask: true,     // do not save in files, always prompt user to enter it
         regex: {
             "must be longer than 3 characters": ".{3}", "must have capital letter": "[A-Z]{1}",